Introduction to Poetry

 Every poem has a setting, whether or not it's obvious.
 This unit will help you find the setting and figure out why it matters.

-What's a course on poetry with talk of poetic devices?
+What's a course on poetry without talk of poetic devices?
 This unit will tackle metaphor, simile, imagery, rhyme, and sound.
 You know, just the basics.

 An entire unit on sonnets?
 You betcha.